Current Graduate Courses

 No Distance Learning courses available.

-Introduces in depth the modes of scientific data gathering, analysis, and interpretation related in cultural anthropology.
-Includes the logic of scientific inquiry, research design, data collection and analysis, field work strategies, ethnographic and report writing, ethics in social science research, and grant proposal preparation.
+Explores in depth the history, theory and methods of applied anthropology in the United States with some emphasis on applying anthropology in Alaska.
 Special Note: Graduate students will be assigned more in-depth research, additional class readings and mentoring positions for undergraduates.
-Registration Restrictions: Graduate standing May be stacked with: ANTH A430
+Registration Restrictions: Graduate standing May be stacked with: ANTH A415

 (Click on an individual CRN for more information on each offering)